AndresKasekamp/mini-framework/framework/README.md

 # Documentation

-This framework utilizes a Virtual DOM, custom Route and State managers.
-Events are managed by in the virtual DOM.
-Framework is not opinionated on how you re-render your application, improvement from client-side can be achieved by modularzing the application based on the parts that need to be re-rendered and which do not.
+This framework leverages a Virtual DOM alongside custom Route and State managers to streamline application development.
+Event handling is seamlessly integrated within the Virtual DOM.
+The framework maintains flexibility, allowing developers to choose how to re-render their applications.
+Enhancements on the client-side are facilitated by modularizing the application, pinpointing areas requiring re-rendering and those that do not.

 Creating a new element.
 Set the properties in the list, and optionally add the child elements.
 The child elements can be other elements or a text.